 What are the pros and cons of no standing charge business energy deals?

-This is of course in stark contrast with a deal featuring a standing charge that will mean you paying this fee every day, whether you are actually using any gas or not.
+This contrasts with a deal featuring a standing charge, where you’d pay this fee every day, whether or not you’re actually using any gas.

-As already mentioned, deals featuring no standing charge often feature higher tariffs – meaning you will be paying more for each unit of gas than you would on a package with a standing charge.
+However, as unit costs are likely to be higher, you'd be paying more for each unit of gas than you would on a package that includes a standing charge.